dupriezt/HaltManager/README.md

 # HaltManager

 HaltManager provides a window showing all the breakpoints and halt messages of the system, and allows one to toggle them on/off with a simple click.
 Halt messages can also be toggled via source code rewriting.
-The deactivation/reactivation feature is also available in all code browsers, not only in the HaltManager window.
+The deactivation/reactivation feature is available in all code browsers, not only in the HaltManager window.

 ## Installation
 ```Smalltalk